-Exercise increased caution in Tanzania due to crime, terrorism, and targeting of LGBTI persons.
+Exercise increased caution in Tanzania due to crime, terrorism, health issues, and targeting of LGBTI persons.

-Violent crime, such as assault, sexual assault, express kidnapping, mugging, and carjacking, is common.
+Violent crime, such as assault, sexual assault, robberies, mugging, and carjacking, is common.
 Local police may lack the resources to respond effectively to serious crime.

 Terrorist groups continue plotting possible attacks in Tanzania.
 Terrorists may attack with little or no warning, targeting embassies, police stations, mosques, and other places frequented by Westerners.

 On September 10, 2019, CDC and the World Health Organization (WHO) were made aware of unofficial reports regarding the unexplained death of a person two days earlier from probable Ebola in Dar es Salaam, United Republic of Tanzania.
 This individual reportedly traveled around the country while ill, including to the cities of Songea, Njombe, and Mbeya.

 Members of the LGBTI community have been arrested, targeted, harassed, and/or charged with unrelated offenses.
 Individuals detained under suspicion of same-sex sexual conduct could be subject to forced anal examinations.